Coronavirus: Full text of Leo Varadkar’s St Patrick’s Day broadcast

 Large public gatherings are cancelled.
 All pubs and bars are shut.

 We have also asked people to curtail or cancel social gatherings like parties, weddings and other celebrations.
-I know these choices won’t be easy,
+I know these choices won’t be easy,but they are necessary.

 We will always put your life and your health ahead of any other concern.
 All resources that we have, financial and human, are being deployed to serve this great national effort.